MicrosoftDocs/architecture-center/docs/solution-ideas/articles/connected-factory-hierarchy-service-content.md

 ![Diagram showing a hierarchy service architecture.](../media/connected-factory-hierarchy-service-01.png)

-Data is retrieved from either [Azure Digital Twins](/azure/digital-twins), or an in-memory cache when materializing large graphs.
+The service retrieves hierarchy data from either [Azure Digital Twins](/azure/digital-twins), or an in-memory cache when materializing large graphs.
 The cache improves performance for queries that would have long response times when issued directly against Azure Digital Twins.
 The in-memory cache improves the speed of a 3,000-node graph traversal from about 10 seconds to less than a second.

 ### Components